 You will also have to show that indeed it was the person who infected you and that you didn’t know they had the STD before the sexual encounter.
 Depending on whether you make a claim of negligence, sexual battery or fraud, the judge and jury will scrutinize the facts and make a determination.

 It is indeed possible to sue someone for giving you an STD such as Herpes, HIV, among others, if only you can satisfy the burden of proof.
-Certain state laws already criminalizes sexual activity by an infected person without disclosing their STD status, using a protection or taking adequate prophylaxis or partner PREP.
+Certain state laws already criminalize sexual activity by an infected person without disclosing their STD status, using a protection or taking adequate prophylaxis or partner PREP.